This post may contain affiliate links. Please read our disclosure policy.

 - Some brands of crushed tomatoes are thicker than others, so if the sauce is a bit thin, cook it down for a bit longer.
 If it ends up a bit thick, add a splash of the hot pasta water to it prior to draining the pasta.

-- As always, I recommend using an instant read meat thermometer to ensure chicken is properly cooked.
+- As always, I recommend using an instant read meat thermometer to ensure chicken is properly cooked to 165F.

 Questions about this spicy chicken pasta, or did you make it?
 Let me know in the comments below!
 Find me on Instagram as well.

 Spicy Chicken Pasta